rakyll/node-plussignin/README.md

 	  redirectUri: REDIRECT_URI,
 	  scopes: SCOPES }));

-That's it! `/login` route will redirect user to Google+ Sign In, `/logout` will log the user out. `req.plus.profile` contains the user profile.
+That's it! `/login` route will redirect user to Google+ Sign In, `/logout` will log the user out. `plussignin` extends the req object with the following utilities:

+* `req.plus.profile` contains user profile.
+* `req.plus.people.get({ userId: '' });` is a googleapis.Request object.
+* `req.plus.oauth2` is a googleapis.OAuth2Client object with logged-in
+user's credentials.